cloudflare/cloudflare-docs/content/learning-paths/bot-management/concepts/bot-detections.md

 This means that:

 - Adding bot management does not add latency to requests.
-- Our bot management platform benefits from the millions of sites and trillions of requests that flow thorugh Cloudflare every day.
+- Our bot management platform benefits from the millions of sites and trillions of requests that flow through Cloudflare every day.

 {{<render file="_bm-bot-detection-engines.md" productFolder="bots" >}}